jmunozji/DBMS/docs/U2_1_Oracle_DBMS_basics.md

 ---
-title:  "Unit 2.
-Oracle DBMS basics."
+title:  "Oracle DBMS basics"
 ---
-# Oracle installation and configuration.
+# Oracle DBMS basics.

 ![OracleIntroduction](assets/Oracle_DBMS_basics/T8_0.png)

-# Objectives
+## Objectives

 Last year in Database Management module, Databases have been designed, translated into the Relational Model, and implemented either in Access or in Oracle.
 Access to the Database has also been made through the SQL language, both to retrieve information or modify it, and to create the Database itself (the tables).